We may earn commission from affiliate links →

 Best Festivals In Albania To Enjoy

 Albania is fast becoming the newest and hottest destination on the travel must-visit list, but the great news is that it’s not gone mainstream quite yet.
-This means you can visit and enjoy local traditions and customs without having to deal with mass tourism.
+This means you can visit and enjoy local traditions and customs without dealing with mass tourism.
 It might come soon, so get in fast.
 Until then, now is undoubtedly the best time to head to Albania.

-The beaches are lapped by the Adriatic and the Ionian seas, with stunning beaches to chill out on, or you can head into the Albanian Alps and enjoy dramatic scenery anywhere you turn.
-Visit Tirana and explore history and culture while also enjoying a spot of shopping along the way.
-Albania has so much to offer, and if you’re a fan of festivals, you’ll undoubtedly enjoy the wide range that this country has to offer.
+The beaches are lapped by the Adriatic and the Ionian seas, with stunning beaches to chill out on.
+You can also head into the Albanian Alps and enjoy dramatic scenery anywhere you turn.
+Visit Tirana and explore history and culture while enjoying a shopping spot along the way.
+Albania has so much to offer, and if you’re a fan of festivals, you’ll undoubtedly enjoy the wide range this country provides.

 To help you plan your time in Albania, check out this selection of the best festivals in Albania :

 Kala traditionally takes place in June, but check ahead of time as the exact date changes every year.
-Remember to check out the beautiful and secluded beaches around Dhërmi, so you can top up your tan while enjoying the music.
+Remember to check out the beautiful and secluded beaches around Dhërmi to top up your tan while enjoying the music.

 Spanning over three days towards the end of May into June every year, the UNUM festival is a fun-filled music festival that doesn’t allow you to sleep!
 Packed with local and international music acts, you’ll find something to suit your taste, and it’s located in the stunning north of the country, in the Lezhe area.